Most Terms of Service changes don’t come with a loud announcement.

 When you monitor legal pages, the goal is signal over noise.

 "Summarize only meaningful policy changes.
-Highlight changes to pricing/billing, data retention, data sharing, liability/indemnification, termination, usage limits, and compliance language.
+Highlight changes to: AI/data-training use, sub-processors, data retention and location, data sharing, liability/indemnification, arbitration/dispute resolution, termination, usage limits, pricing/billing, and compliance language (GDPR, CCPA, LGPD).
 Ignore navigation, formatting, and footer changes.
-Quote the exact clauses that changed if available."
+Quote the exact clauses that changed if available, and flag anything that looks like a more permissive data practice."

 This makes your alerts more actionable and easier to share internally.